Restrictive Physical Intervention and Restraint

 Where the likely application of this strategy is a reasonable assumption due to a child's previous behaviour or level of emotional needs, this should be included in the ECH plan/Care plan.
 This should be monitored as part of the normal review process.
 This strategy should be clearly recorded on the child's Individual Behaviour Support Plan.
 In this instance, there is no requirement to complete an incident report, unless the behaviour displayed is new, unusual or falls under any other category of incident.If a child has an EHC plan or statement of educational need in which a specific type of restraint/ physical intervention is used as part of the day to day child's routine, the home is exempted from the recording requirement.
 Where these plans provide for a specific type of restraint that is not for day to day use, the restraint used must be recorded.
 Any other restraint used must always be recorded.

-Trained staff should only use Physical Intervention if they have undertaken approved training.
-However, where staff/carers have not undertaken such training, the use of minimum force may be justified if it is the only way to prevent injury or damage to property.
+In emergency situations where staff/carers have not undertaken such training, the use of minimum force may be justified if it is the only way to prevent injury or damage to persons or property.

 There are different criteria for the use of Restraint and Holding, Touching and Physical Presence/proximity.